-Our Church had is beginning in 2002 when a group of folks got together and decided they would like to have a church of their own in Taymouth NB.
+Our Church had is beginning in March of 2002 when a group of folks got together and decided they would like to have a church of their own in Taymouth NB.

 The Lord continues to bless us with a great ministry team and peace for the past few years.
 Overall, It has been a great church to pastor for 20 + years.
 The History of our church was written as remembered by our Pastor, Rev. Michael Trail.
 Thank you for taking the time to familiarize yourself with our history.

 Representatives from that group approached a couple pastors to the north & south of us to see if they would be interested in seeing this dream come to fruition.

 Another meeting was held in which the desire to be affiliated with the UPCI was expressed and documented in the minutes of that meeting.

 In August 2002, the pastor of one of those churches approached Rev. Michael Trail about the possibility of him starting and pastoring this work/group.